Hello and welcome to my Flux DS bindings review.

 Flux rate the DS’s stiffness as 3/5.
 Which out of 10 would translate to an 6/10 (in my books!).
 Other reviews I have read consider the flex to be soft to medium-soft – around 3 or 4 out of 10.

-It’s definitely not as stiff as an 8/10 but I definitely wouldn’t consider them a medium-soft either.
-To me these bindings are completely mid-flex (5/10), maybe slightly softer but no less than 4.5/10.
+I wouldn’t say it’s as stiff as a 6/10 but I definitely wouldn’t consider them a medium-soft either.
+To me these bindings are completely mid-flex (5/10).
 Which is great for an all-mountain binding.

 I think the confusion here lies in the fact that they have great response and boot support.
 You can really lock these bad boys in tight (without pressure points) but they still butter well and there is definitely some movement when you twist the high back.

 So you get the response you might expect from stiffer bindings but the butterability of a softer binding – it’s this balance that makes these bindings so good for doing everything.

 As mentioned above these bindings butter and tweak more like a softer flexing binding – but without sacrificing response.
-They don’t seem to have anything special about the base plate or disc (like a mini disc), but they still have great board feel.
+They don’t seem to have anything special about the base plate or disc (like a mini disc or anything), but they still have great board feel.

 As to be expected with Flux bindings the DS’s are super adjustable.
 You can adjust everything from the high-back, ankle strap, toe strap, toe ramp and heel ramp.
 And you can do it all tool-less which is always good.